-How IRIXTM and REACT/ProTM Support Real-Time Programs
+How IRIX[TM] and REACT/Pro[TM] Support Real-Time Programs

 This chapter provides an overview of the real-time support in IRIX and REACT/Pro.
-The discussion uses terms that are defined in Chapter 1, "Real-Time Programs" and Chapter 2, "Basic Features of the CHALLENGE and IRIXTM Architectures".

 Some of the features mentioned here are discussed in more detail in the following chapters of this guide.
 For details on other features, you are referred to reference pages or to other manuals.
 The main topics surveyed are